 The assigned grade is Pass or Fail.
 Results of the proficiency will be available online within a week of the exam date.
 Instructions to access your results will be given at the exam, and an email will be sent out with further instructions once all exams have been graded.

 Please note that students cannot view their exams to see what they missed.

 If a student passed their exam, it can take anywhere from one to three months for the credit they have earned to appear on the official university record.

-If you have any questions regarding the Mathematics proficiency, please contact:
+If you have any questions regarding mathematics proficiency exams, please contact:

 Mathematics Undergraduate Office